 Floral visitation

-We placed organza bags over developing shoots and tagged developing flowers in both plant species.
-We un-bagged flowers upon opening and observed the two dominant pollinator species present: the European honeybee, Apis mellifera, and the native stingless bee, Tetragonula carbonaria, visit designated flowers between one to 15 times in blueberry and one to 29 times in raspberry.
-For every visit, we noted foraging behaviour (i.e. pollen or nectar foraging on the basis of the presence of corbiculae).
-Once completed, these flowers were then re-bagged for duration of flowering.
+We placed organza bags over developing shoots and tagged developing flowers in both blueberry and raspberry.
+We un-bagged flowers upon opening and observed the two dominant pollinator species (European honeybees, Apis mellifera, and native stingless bees, Tetragonula carbonaria) visit designated flowers.
+This resulted in sequential visits ranging from one to 15 visits in blueberry and one to 29 visits in raspberry.
+For each visit, we recorded foraging behaviour (i.e., pollen or nectar foraging) based on the presence of corbiculae.
+Once visited, each flower was re-bagged for duration of flowering.
 Fruit set was estimated one month after flowering (in blueberry only due to the raspberry cultivar being highly self-fruitful (Driscoll Cardinal Patent), and fruit weight was measured in grams in both species on an analytical balance upon ripening.

 Data analysis